 Of course, the choreography is the shining light in this show and Matthew Cole’s vision is brought to life by a talented cast of dancers.
 Plenty of tricks and 80s moves that are right crowd-pleasers!
 One small disappointment was the audition at the end – Joanne could have held the whole song and dance alone but the ensemble were thrown in to dance around her.
 The ‘megamix’ at the end rounds off the show nicely enough and Joanne’s solo would have had much more impact to the story if she was alone until the end.

 Fresh from Thoroughly Modern Millie, Joanne Clifton slots right into this new UK tour and has recently announced she’ll prolonging her stay into 2018.
 Joanne yet again proves herself as a credible musical theatre performer.
 A celebrity who is truly a triple threat – there’s few of those around!
 She needs a little work on her diction at times, however her talent and character is unquestionable.
-Ben Adam’s voice is a little too ‘boy band’ for the role of Nick Hurley.
-He needs some proper theatre training, although his acting is nice.
+Ben Adam’s voice is sometimes a little too ‘boy band’ for the role of Nick Hurley although his acting is nice.